 This can be a time consuming process, therefore MDS & AML leukemia patients need to contact a lawyer to discuss their legal rights before filing a benzene lawsuit, or claim.
 If this is done as soon as possible from the date of their diagnosis, it allows adequate time for proper identification and case investigation before a lawsuit is filed.
 Often these clients with AML leukemia, MDS, or Non-Hodgkin lymphoma were unaware of their past exposure to benzene in the products some used daily & weekly until after extensive investigation.

 Benzene Exposure in the Work Place

-Research has shown benzene to be a carcinogen (cancer causing substance).
-With exposures from less than 5 years to more than 30 years, individuals have developed, and died from, leukemia.
-Long-term benzene exposure may affect bone marrow and blood production.
+Research has shown benzene to be a human carcinogen (cancer causing substance).
+With exposures from less than 3 years to more than 30 years, individuals have developed, and died from leukemia.
+Long-term benzene exposure may affect bone marrow and healthy blood production.
 Short-term exposure to high levels of benzene can cause drowsiness, dizziness, unconsciousness, and death.
-According to research, as many as 238,000 people may be occupationally exposed to benzene in the United States.
+According to research, as many as 238,000 people may be occupationally exposed to benzene, toluene, xylene, naphtha and other aromatic hydrocarbons in the United States.
 Individuals employed in industries that make or use benzene may be exposed to the highest levels of benzene.